ratan1824/aexy18/README.md

 ### Deploy

 After adding the environment variable, go to the **Deployments** tab in Vercel and trigger a new deployment.
-Vercel will now build your project using your secret key without it ever being exposed in your source code.

-Your existing link will now point to this deployed project.
+Vercel will build your project using your secret key without it ever being exposed in your source code.
+Vercel will assign a new, unique URL to this deployment.